TL;DR

 Private medical insurance offers a powerful solution, providing the peace of mind that you can get back on your feet, and back to your sport, as quickly as possible.

 Navigating the market can be complex, but you don't have to do it alone.
-As expert, FCA-authorised brokers with high customer satisfaction ratings, WeCovr can guide you through the options, compare policies from across the market, and find the right cover for your needs and budget—all at no cost to you.
+As FCA-authorised brokers with high customer satisfaction ratings, WeCovr can guide you through the options, compare policies from across our panel, and find the right cover for your needs and budget—all at no separate broker fee where applicable to you.

 Ready to find out more?
-Get your free, no-obligation private medical insurance quote from WeCovr today and ensure you're covered for whatever your active life throws at you.
+Get your free, no-obligation private medical insurance quote from WeCovr today and help reduce the risk that you're covered for whatever your active life throws at you.

 Sources